RH-sdavey/sean-helper/content/developer/2-test.md

 ---
-title: "Java2"
+title: "Second"
-metaTitle: "test to Java | Java Hints"
+metaTitle: "DeveloperMeta"
-metaDescription: "Java"
+metaDescription: "DeveloperMetaDesc"
 ---

 The following is a code block with JavaScript language syntax highlighting.